Genome-Function-Initiative-Oxford/UpStreamPipeline/genetics/catch-up/README.md

   src="images/formatting.png"
   alt="Alt text"
   title="Optional title"
-  style="display: inline-block; margin: 0 auto; max-width: 300px">
+  caption="Illustrative representation explaining how 1_fastqfile_home_dir.txt, 2_fastqfile_concat.txt, and 3_merge_bams.txt must be correctly modified in order to run CATCH-UP" style="display: inline-block; margin: 0 auto; max-width: 300px">

 - In ```1_fastqfile_home_dir.txt``` must be specified sample names without including read numbers and extension (i.e., *_R1/_R2* and *.fastq.gz*), for example for the following fastq files (single-end sample's names must end with *.fastq.gz*, whilst paired-end with *_R+.fastq.gz*, and they must be stored in the same directory):